jaysoo/jaysoo.ca/_posts/2015-06-25-when-learning-attitude-and-approach-matter.markdown

 I hope this post has been helpful to you.
 Have fun learning!

+*I'd like to thank [Chris Wu](http://lexiconnoisseur.com) for his help editing this post and the suggestion to include deliberate practice.*

-## References and Further Materials
+## References and Resources

 - [1] Dweck, Carol and Leggett, Ellen L. (1988).
 [A Social-Cognitive Approach to Motivation and Personality](http://web.stanford.edu/dept/psychology/cgi-bin/drupalm/system/files/A%20social-cognitive%20approach_0.pdf)
 - [2] Spitzer, H. F. (1939).
 Studies in retention.
 Journal of Educational Psychology, 30, 641–657